Ultracold Neutron Guide-Coating Facility at U.Winnipeg: The Facility

 \subsection{Plume Collimator}

-As discussed in Sec. \ref{sec:intro}, it has been observed that a C$^{+}$ ion energy of 100~eV depositing on the substrate leads to the densest DLC films \cite{Robertson2002DLC}.
+As discussed in section \ref{sec:intro}, it has been observed that a C$^{+}$ ion energy of 100~eV depositing on the substrate leads to the densest DLC films \cite{Robertson2002DLC}.
 Therefore, it is of interest to prevent carbon ions with energies that greatly differ from 100 eV from depositing on the substrate.
 A collimator is placed around the ablation target to control the energy of the plume that hits the substrate, since the center of the plume contains the highest energy and smallest cluster sizes \cite{RevModPhys.72.315}.
-However, a narrow collimator means deposition rates are low and coatings take longer, becoming more susceptible to mechanical failures.
-To determine which parts of the plume must be collimated, an in-situ diagnostic tool, an ion probe, is required to sweep the plasma plume during ablation to characterize its energy.
+However, a narrow collimator means deposition rates are low and coatings take longer, possibly needing to be monitored overnight to maintain laser energy.
+To determine which parts of the plume must be collimated, an in-situ diagnostic tool, an ion probe, was swept across the plasma plume during ablation to characterize its energy.
+The collimator shown from above the target in figure \ref{fig:collimator} is designed using measurements with the ion probe discussed in the following section. \\

+The aperture on the plume collimator was designed using measurements of the ion probe shown in figure \ref{fig:probe_data}.
+Data taken without the collimator informed the design shown in figure \ref{fig:collimator_design}.
+After sweeping the ion probe through the region shown inside the dashed red line, the angle, $b$, was determined to be 40$^{\circ}$ (containing angles 60-100$^{\circ}$, taking 90$^{\circ}$ as surface normal).
+The angle, $a$, from vertical, determined the offset distance $o$, that the collimator should be placed relative to the target center (along its length).
+Measuring the distance from target center to collimator, $r$, determines the length $L$ needed for the collimator opening to let the 100 eV (purple) part of the plume through to the substrate, blocking the plume with energies differing from 100 eV (blue).
+Specific values for the measurements are noted in the caption of figure \ref{fig:collimator_design}.
+The final result is the collimator shown in figure \ref{fig:collimator}, which is a oval of major axis length 32 mm and minor axis length 22 mm.